Arts

 colorful artwork showing abstract figures

 The Andalusian painter and performance artist Mariano Fernández (*1989 in Malaga) shares his birthplace with Pablo Picasso, whose aperspective painting concept he adapted.
 The maestro's motifs occasionally become the basis of Fernández's work when, in a critical act, he paints over art prints that are available in bulk, for example at IKEA.
 In his art, Fernández brings feelings to the canvas that are often stimulated through participatory and performative approaches and thus merge with the process of creating a work of art.
 The focus of this exhibition is the picture cycle Vida (2022), which was created within a period limited to 24 hours with the interaction of a changing audience.
 The triptych, which is nine meters long, deals with the stages of life from birth, through middle life to death.
 Fernández has lived in Stuttgart for over ten years.
 In order to ensure survival on the art market as a self-taught artist, he also offers a selection of his works as tattoos.
 An employee of foryouandyourcustomers will have a tattoo personally designed by Fernández during a live performance at the opening.
-(Text, Art curator: Nadine Bajek)
+(Text: Nadine Bajek, Art curator)

 64th exhibition: Fraenzi Neuhaus